 The survey showed that parental support is important in architectural education.
-Among 2016 survey 36% of those undertaking further study were mainly funded through family support in the form of a trust fund, inheritance or allowance.
-It is more similar to the previous two surveys.
-Just over half of all the graduates in the 2016 survey had had to work during their degree to manage financially (which is very similar to the previous year).
-However, approximately 75% of respondents said that the issue of student debt had not influenced their career path.
+Among 2017 survey 29% of those undertaking further study were mainly funded through family support in the form of a trust fund, inheritance or allowance.
+This is slightly less than the previous surveys.
+Just over half of all the graduates in the 2017 survey had had to work during their degree to manage financially (which is very similar to the previous year).
+However, approximately 83% of respondents said that the issue of student debt had not influenced their career path.
 This may become more of an issue in the future.
-However, only 29% of 2016 respondents who did the course in 2010 said they would still have done it with fees.
+However, under half of 2017 respondents who did the course in 2010 said they would still have done it with fees.
 Respondents in 2016 had different attitudes towards student debt.
 For instance, one respondent stated 'I am currently ignoring the huge debt I have, and have chosen to pursue a job I enjoy, even though it is not particularly well paid.
 However, this is not sustainable for the long term'.
-Another respondent stated that 'it is a financial burden which I will always be wary of until I can pay it off.
-Psychologically it is stressful'.
-While a further 2016 respondent pointed towards the scale of the debt as substantial: 'I will total around 70k debt after my MA in architecture, this equates to a salary of 54k per year from day 1 to pay back 70k + interest over 30 years exactly.
-Kind of insane'.
-It had also influenced decisions regarding employment and further training.
-One respondent discussed 'deferring further study to raise funds as well as part time study to lower costs' and another stated that they were 'unable to gain experience in architectural practice while studying and immediately after as debt meant I needed to work outside architecture in order to pay off debt'.
+Another respondent in 2017 stated that 'I started my course in 2013, so I have the maximum student debt.
+It has made me want to qualify as quickly as I can as I don't want the government to put fees up even higher...which they now have'.
+It has also continued to influence decisions regarding employment and further training.
+One respondent discussed 'I would like to do a masters but worry about debt implications on top of existing unpaid debt' and another respondent stated 'I chose part time at Part II because of money, but after leaving work I acquired a loan anyway as I felt the course was more important to complete well than to have some extra money.'

 Family background seems to have been an important influence on whether students enter into architectural education.
-In the 2016 survey where responses were provided 74% of graduate's father's and 63% of their mother's last employment was in 'Intermediate managerial, administrative, professional e.g. bank manager, teacher' or 'Higher managerial, administrative, professional e.g. chief executive, senior civil servant, surgeon'.
-Therefore it is evident that the majority of architecture students come from relatively affluent backgrounds.
+In the 2017 survey where responses were provided 47% of graduate's father's and 40% of their mother's last employment was in 'Intermediate managerial, administrative, professional e.g. bank manager, teacher' or 'Higher managerial, administrative, professional e.g. chief executive, senior civil servant, surgeon'.
+This is slightly lower than in 2016, however, it is still evident that a large number of architecture students come from relatively affluent backgrounds.